olivierfriard/DORIS_doc/index.rst

 How to run a tracking project with DORIS step by step
 ============================================================================================================================================

+In order to demonstrate the use of BORIS we will set a tracking project.
+This tracking project aims to track **3 ants** during 1 minute trying to **maintain individuality**.

 After launching DORIS you should see the main window.